-Coronavirus: Oxford University vaccine shows an average efficiency of 70% in trials
+Coronavirus: Oxford University vaccine shows an average protection of 70% in trials

 Last week, data from the vaccine’s second stage trial showed that it produced strong immune responses in older adults, who are at greater risk of the infection.
 Researchers had then said the late-stage or third phase trial results for the vaccine are expected to be released by Christmas.

-The vaccine being developed by AstraZeneca and the Oxford University is also expected to be cheaper and low-maintenance as compared to those of Moderna and Pfizer even as they have shown higher rates of efficiency at 94.5% and 95%, respectively.
+The vaccine being developed by AstraZeneca and the Oxford University is expected to be cheaper and easier to transport and store compared to those of Moderna and Pfizer, though the latter two have shown higher rates of efficacy at 94.5% and 95%, respectively.

-Speaking at an event last week, Serum Institute of India’s Chief Executive Officer Adar Poonawalla had said that the Oxford-AstraZeneca vaccine will be priced at a maximum of Rs 1,000 for two necessary doses.
-Poonawalla’s company has partnered with AstraZeneca, the Gates Foundation and the Gavi vaccine alliance to produce more than a billion doses of a Covid-19 vaccine for global supply.
+Speaking at an event last week, Poonawalla had said that the Oxford-AstraZeneca vaccine will be priced at a maximum of Rs 1,000 for two necessary doses.

 In comparison, the Moderna vaccine be priced between $25 (approximately Rs 1,854) and $37 (approximately Rs 2,744) per dose, depending on the amount ordered by governments, company’s Chief Executive Officer Stephane Bancel has said.

-Additionally, the Pfizer vaccine needs to be stored at temperatures of minus 70 degrees Celsius (-94 F) or below.
-This could prove to be a challenge for the existing infrastructure in India.
-But, the Oxford vaccine could be stored in normal refrigerator temperatures.
+Additionally, the Pfizer vaccine needs to be stored at temperatures of minus 70 degrees Celsius (minus 94 Fahrenheit) or below.
+This will be a challenge for the existing infrastructure in India.

 India has not signed a deal for a coronavirus vaccine yet so it is unclear when it will be available for use in the country, despite some leaders promising it will be available from as early as January.
 Availability of the vaccine in India will be subject to approval by domestic regulators, and the Indian government agreeing to purchase them.
 So far, many other nations including the United States, United Kingdom, the European Union, Australia and Israel have made deals to buy millions of doses of the vaccines.